Egypt cover.jpg

 1. Accordion, standing view web.jpg

-BETWEEN CEDAR & VINE 2008 accordion book, hand bound illustrated throughout, 12¼x8½" emerged from inside the larger global path of a personal sacred journey— a tale that thrives between earth and cosmos.
-From these two perspectives, a world within worlds collapsed into each other after 25-years of practiced "chance operation”.
-This invented daily treasure-hunt between the circumscribed space two streets embrace the magical wonders of the cosmos and the artist’s neighborhood while intuitively sensing the subconscious memories of childhood.
-Each sign a code, a symbolic thread represents a fragment in the search for home.
-In retrospect, spaces of place are de-scribed as individual poetic moments that formed a visual narrative—an autobiography of the self as represented by the enigmatic sounds of invisible neighborhood voices.
-In 2002 the collected documents, without foresight, inadvertently became a book.
-The limited edition was finally published in 2008 as a scanned digital production created from the 'found objects' and photographs.
+BETWEEN CEDAR & VINE, 2008 accordion book, hand bound illustrated throughout, emerged from inside the larger global path of a personal sacred journey— a tale that thrives between earth and cosmos.
+After 25-years of "chance operation” these two perspectives became one.
+An invented daily treasure-hunt, the circumscribed space between two streets embraced the magical wonders of the cosmos and neighborhood, intuitively sensing the subconscious call to the unknown writers of messages.
+Each sign a code or symbolic thread the search for home.
+In retrospect, spaces of place are de-scribed as individual poetic moments forming a visual web that has no weaver.
+An autobiography of the self, mirrored by the enigmatic sounds of In/Visible neighborhood voices, in 1998, the collected documents, without foresight, inadvertently became a quick xerox book.
+The final limited edition of 7 copies [12¼x8½ inches] is a scanned digital production.
+One set of the book images, reserved for exhibition are an unbound Tarot “deck of cards”.

 Rhizomes 3.JPG